runely/jslogic-homey/README.md

 ### Actions
 - **Get formatted date** - *Adds the formatted date to the global tag 'Formatted date'* (`DEPRECATED`)
+- **Get formatted date and time** - *Adds the formatted date and time to the global tag 'Formatted date and time'*

 ### Conditions:
 - Check if specified value is equal to one of the values in an array